 The most common inherited gene mutations associated with hereditary endometrial cancer are:

-A rare type of endometrial cancer, uterine serous carcinoma, has also been linked to BRCA mutations.
+A rare type of endometrial cancer, uterine serous carcinoma, has also been linked to mutations.
 However, this remains under study.

 Other factors linked to endometrial cancer risk